 Birth of the Gold Standard

 In 1717, Newton, then “Master of the Mint”, effectively laid the groundwork for the gold Standard.
-Whether by design or accident remains a matter of debate, but nevertheless he set the exchange rate of silver too low compared to gold.
-By fixing the gold-to-silver ratio at 15 to 1 in favor of gold, silver coins gradually went out of circulation, giving rise to what would later be known as the “Gold Specie Standard.”
-This marked the beginning of a monetary system that would transform global economies for centuries to come.
-It also gave rise to the gold-to-gilver-ratio which is used even to this day, to calculate the value of Silver in relation to gold.
+Whether by design or accident remains a matter of debate.
+Nevertheless, he set the exchange rate of silver too low compared to gold.
+By fixing the gold-to-silver ratio at 15 to 1 in favor of gold, silver coins gradually went out of circulation.
+This gave rise to what would later be known as the “Gold Specie Standard.”
+This was the beginning of a monetary system that would transform the world for centuries to come.
+It also gave rise to the gold-to-gilver-ratio, which is used even to this day, to calculate the value of precious in relation to each other.

 The Driving Force behind the British Empire

-The gold Standard transformed the British economy, curbing inflation and making counterfeiting, and thus money printing, nearly impossible.
-This move bolstered public confidence in the pound, ensuring it could always be redeemed for gold.
-The fixed exchange rates eventually helped to elevate the pound to the status of world reserve currency, further strengthening Britain’s economic influence.
+The Gold Standard changed the British economy.
+It kept prices stable and stopped fake money.
+People trusted the pound, as it could always be redeemed and swapped for gold.
+This along with fixed exchange rates helped to elevate the pound to world reserve currency.
+Further, it gave Britain power in trade.
 The gold-backed system turned London into the epicenter of international finance and fueled an era of industrial expansion, economic and population growth.

 Gold as a Safe Haven: Bridging the British Empire’s Dominance and Revolutionary Turmoil